R-Sandor/GuassianMatrixSolver/README.md

-> 2)In the real world I would double check all the files are well formed
-//That is that our columns do not change size in the middle of the file.
+> 2)In the real world I would double check all the files are well formed That is that our columns do not change size in the middle of the file.
-//In this case I will opt to make the assumption that the user is responsible for
+In this case I will opt to make the assumption that the user is responsible for maintaining dimensions.
-//maintaining dimensions.

 > 3) With that out the way we can start working on some of fun matrix solving!
 ```c++
 //Also need to check if the file exist.